abouchard-ds/QA.d/README.md

 ## Examples

-If you use the provided *TSX_clean.ini* and uses a Start Date of 1970, you'll get a file of 285M containing 3,339,114 records on ~1150 stocks.
+If you use the provided *TSX_clean.ini* with a ```Start Date``` of 1971, you'll get a dataset of 251M containing 3,744,812 records on 1489 stocks.
+My runtime was 24 minutes for which half (~13 minutes) was for ```sleep```.
+I would not recommend removing the ```sleep```.

-File provided in the examples folder was generated on April 2 2018 using *"tsx_tsxv.ini"* with a *"Start Date"* of March 1 2018.
+QAd_dataset.csv provided in the examples folder was generated on April 3 2018 using *"TSX_minimal.ini"* with a *"Start Date"* of March 26 2018.

-Stocks ini files provided for testing are:
+Stocks.ini files provided for testing are:
-- TSX_minimal.ini ( for light testing 369 random stocks from TSX)
+- TSX_minimal.ini (314 random stocks from TSX)
 - TSX_clean.ini (1489 stocks from the TSX)
 - TSXV_clean.ini (XXX stocks from the TSX Venture)
 - TSX_TSXV_complete.ini (XXX stocks from TSX and TSXV)

+**Stock types excluded**

-They exclude most exotic stock ticker like ".PR." ".F." ".WT." ".DB.".
+My Stocks.ini files exclude most exotic ticker like ".PR." ".F." ".WT." ".DB.".

-I won't explain here what are these types of stocks but you can read [this page on Investopedia](https://www.investopedia.com/university/stocks/stocks2.asp) for more information (yes it looks like some people are still using \*.asp files).
+I won't explain here what are these types of stocks but you can read [this page on Investopedia](https://www.investopedia.com/university/stocks/stocks2.asp) for more information.

 | Ticker code | Describes                    | Status   |
 | ----------- | ---------------------------- | -------- |